PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 It is a multi select filter.
 Default value is `Any`.
 Values are: `Any`, `Responsible`, `Accountable`, `Consulted`, `Informed`

-### Include Tax Component

-Toggle switch.
-Default value is `ON`.
-If it is ON, shows the systematic tasks for the tax component.
-If it is OFF, doesn't shows systematic tasks of Tax Component.

 ### Duration

 #### UX Rule